pagkly/Zed/Investopedia4/What Is an Economic Growth Rate.md

 -   The economic growth rate is tracked over time as an indicator of the general direction of a nation's economy.
 -   Broadly speaking, increased demand leads to increased production and a higher economic growth rate.

 An increase in the economic growth rate is usually seen as a positive.
-If an economy shows two consecutive quarters of negative growth rates, the nation is officially in a [[recession]](https://www.investopedia.com/terms/r/recession.asp).
+If an economy shows two consecutive quarters of [[Negative Growth|negative growth]] rates, the nation is officially in a [[recession]](https://www.investopedia.com/terms/r/recession.asp).
 To put it baldly, if an economy shrinks by 2% from the previous year, its overall population has experienced a reduction in income of 2% in that year.

 In the U.S., GDP began growing in March 2009 as it emerged from the Great Recession.
 From an abysmal rate of more than -4%, it climbed steadily until it peaked in 2014 at a rate of nearly 6% growth.
 In 2018, it was 2.9%, up from 2.2% for the previous year.